Corporate Governance Declaration

 When assessing potential candidates for reelection or to fill a Supervisory Board position that has become vacant, qualified women should be included in the selection process and given appropriate consideration when the nominations are made.

-Target Achievement: The objectives regarding the composition of the Supervisory Board set out above have been met: There are four female members of the Supervisory Board (33 %).
+Target achievement: The objectives regarding the composition of the Supervisory Board set out above have been met: There are four female members of the Supervisory Board (33%).
 Hildegard Müller, Clara-Christina Streit and Dr. Ariane Reinhart are members of the Executive and Nomination Committee.
-All 12 members of the Supervisory Board are considered by the latter to be independent within the meaning of No. 5.4.2 of the GCGC.
+All twelve members of the Supervisory Board are considered by the latter to be independent within the meaning of No. 5.4.2 of the GCGC.
 The main knowledge, skills and professional experience of the Supervisory Board members are summarized in the table below.
-The Report of the Supervisory Board in this Annual Report includes a table showing meeting attendance.
-It shows that all members performed the duties associated with their mandate with due regularity.

 In accordance with the German Corporate Governance Code, the Management Board is responsible for managing the company in the best interests of the company, meaning that it considers the needs of the shareholders, the employees and other stakeholders, with the objective of sustainable value creation.
 The Management Board develops the strategy for the company, agrees it with the Supervisory Board and ensures its implementation.
 The Management Board ensures that all provisions of law and the company’s internal policies are complied with, and endeavors to achieve their compliance by the Group entities (compliance).
 The Management Board is also responsible for ensuring appropriate risk management and risk control and, when filling management positions, must take the diversity principles into account in accordance with the objectives that have been set internally.